Tripura Congress chief attacked by ''BJP workers''

 Agartala, Jan 17: Tripura Congress chief Pijush Kanti Biswas on Sunday alleged he was attacked by "BJP workers" in Sipahijala district, a charge denied by the ruling party.

-The Congress called a state-wide dawn-to-dusk bandh in protest against the alleged attempt on the life of the party''s state chief.
+The Congress called a state-wide dawn-to-dusk bandh in protest against the alleged attempt on the life of the party's state chief.

 Biswas said the incident took place in Bishalgarh when he went there to attend a meeting in the morning.